 Congenital neutropenia can result from conditions like Kostmann’s syndrome or myelokathexis.

-Acquired neutropenia result from nutritional deficiencies, infections (Hep A, B, C, HIV, and more), medications, chemotherapy, leukemia, alcohol use disorder, rheumatoid arthritis, and more.
+Acquired neutropenia result from nutritional deficiencies, infections (Hep A, B, C, HIV, and more), medications, chemotherapy, leukemia, alcohol use disorder, and more.

 Restore neutrophil count, prevent additional destruction, prevent infection